frankshearar/Home/Converting-a-csproj-from-package.config-to-project.json.md

     </ItemGroup>
 ```

-The references get added at build time, and do not show up in the project.
+Note that you cannot see references in the csproj file, the references get added at build time, and do not show up in the project.
 You can see them in the references tree in visual studio with a NuGet icon.

 ### What doesn't work yet
 Project types that's rely heavily on content packages and xdt transforms, won't work with project.json at the moment.
 The biggest ones are the MVC/Web API/Web Forms applications that pull in dependencies like jQuery, or expect nuget packages to modify web.config automatically for them.